The question of rudeness does not arise in the act of putting up a fence. It is the way you do it that may make your decision a rude one.

 Respect zoning regulations

-There are several zoning regulations providing guidelines on fences in a different area.
+There are several zoning regulations providing guidelines on fences in different areas.
 These regulations govern mostly things like setbacks, height, and other aspects.

 In most cases, the height limit for the side fences and backyards is six feet and four feet for the front yard.